The Monsters Among Us

 Even the films about aliens who hover above Earth waiting to destroy our planet would be too far-fetched for anyone to take seriously these days.
 No one would ever believe that humans would unite and do whatever is necessary to protect ourselves, our children, and future generations from a cataclysmic event.
 A realistic rewrite would need half the population questioning whether the threat is even real and if the aliens actually exist.

-Looking back, I wish I gave Uncle Ted’s Ghoul School more of my time and attention.
+Looking back, I wish I had given Uncle Ted’s Ghoul School more of my time and attention.
 Maybe I would have learned how to defeat some of the monsters that are wreaking havoc in this world, or at least know how to put up a better fight.
 I only saw the first half-hour of those movies when people were cowering in fear, hiding in closets, or trying to outrun the terror in their midst.
 I never made it to the parts when the heroes saved the day.
 I don’t know what they did.
 I don’t know how they won.